RWS/studio-api-docs/apiconcepts/translationmemory/tm_fields_templates.md

-TM Fields Templates
+# TM Field Templates

-===
-Server translation memories can use field templates (which are not available for file TMs).
-Image that you need to use the same fields (e.g. *Customer* and *Project id*) for a large number of TMs.
-Rather than adding the fields to the setup of each TM, you just define the fields once in a template, which then gets applied to the individual TMs.
-Moreover, when you change the template to contain a new field (e.g. Domain), this new field will then be instantly made available in all TMs that are based on this particular template.
+Use field templates on server translation memories when you want multiple TMs to share the same fields.
+A field template lets you define fields once and reuse them across TMs.
+When you update the template, every TM that uses it can inherit the change.

-On this page you will learn how to retrieve available field templates and how to create a template.
+This article shows how to retrieve existing field templates, find the TMs that use a template, and create a new template.

-Add a New Class
----
+## Create the sample class

-Start by adding a new class called `ServerFieldTemplates` to your project.
-This class should contain the functionality to retrieve existing field templates and create new templates.
+Add a `ServerFieldTemplates` class to your project.
+Use it to retrieve existing field templates and create new ones.

-Retrieve the Available Fields Templates
----

-Our first task will be to generate a list of all field templates that are hosted on the TM Server.
-To do this implement a function called `GetFieldTemplates`, which takes the translation provider server as parameter.
-First, add a string variable that will hold the field templates list.
-Add the templates information to this variable by looping through all field templates that are hosted on the server:
+## Retrieve available field templates

+Start by implementing a `GetFieldTemplates` method that takes a translation provider server object.
+Build a list of the field templates hosted on the server.
 # [C#](#tab/tabid-1)
 ```cs
 var templateList = new StringBuilder();

 foreach (ServerBasedFieldsTemplate template in tmServer.GetFieldsTemplates(FieldsTemplateProperties.All))
 ```
-****
-The list should contain the field template names and descriptions:
+The list should include each template name and description:
 # [C#](#tab/tabid-2)
 ```cs
 templateList.AppendFormat("Template name: {0}\n", template.Name);
 templateList.AppendFormat("Template description: {0}\n", template.Description);
 ```
-****
-Next, retrieve the field names and types (e.g. text or picklist).
-To do this, loop through the field definitions of each template as follows:
+Next, list the field names and types for each template:
 # [C#](#tab/tabid-3)
 ```cs
 templateList.AppendLine("Fields: ");